Alamofire/Alamofire/Documentation/Usage.md

 ### cURL Command Output

 Debugging platform issues can be frustrating.
-Thankfully, Alamofire `Request`s can produce the equivalent cURL command for easy debugging.
+Thankfully, Alamofire's `Request` type can produce the equivalent cURL command for easy debugging.
 Due to the asynchronous nature of Alamofire's `Request` creation, this API has both synchronous and asynchronous versions.
 To get the cURL command as soon as possible, you can chain the `cURLDescription` onto a request:

 ```swift
 AF.request("https://httpbin.org/get")